shencz/JLU-MONASH/Fasttext_visualization/Sentiment_analysis/Visualize samples/README.md

-sample one includes a sample that fasttext_bigram gives right predict but others gives wrong predict. sample two includes a sample that all models gives right predict.
+sample one includes a sample that fasttext_bigram gives right predict but others gives wrong predict.

+sample two includes a sample that all models gives right predict. rnn visualization not work.

+sample three includes a sample that all models gives right predict. cnn visualization not work.